 – Coconut rum

-Homemade flavored rum
+– Homemade flavored rum

 To flavor your own rum, simply place the ingredients below into a sealed jar in the fridge.
 Let infuse overnight, filter, and use in cocktails the next day.

-– 1 1/2 cup white rum
+– 1 1/2 cup of white rum

-– 1/2 cup dried raisins
+– 1/2 cup of dried raisins

 – 2 cinnamon sticks

 Yes, most rum brands and spirits are vegan-friendly and don’t involve animals in their process.

-You can also decorate the glass with shredded coconut and add a stick of cinnamon in the glass for extra flavor.
+You can also decorate the glass with shredded coconut and add a stick of cinnamon to the glass for extra flavor.

-- 1 can (11.2oz) Condensed coconut milk
+- 1 can Condensed Coconut Milk - (11.2oz)

-- 1 can (13.5 oz) Cream of coconut - sweetened coconut cream, see note for unsweetened canned coconut cream option *
+- 1 can Cream of Coconut - (13.5 oz) sweetened coconut cream, see note for unsweetened canned coconut cream option *

-- 1 can (13.5 oz) Canned coconut milk
+- 1 can Canned Coconut Milk - (13.5 oz)

-- 1 teaspoon Vanilla extract
+- 1 teaspoon Vanilla Extract

-- 1/2 teaspoon Nutmeg
+- ½ teaspoon Nutmeg

-- 1 teaspoon ground cinnamon
+- 1 teaspoon Ground Cinnamon

-- 1 cup Dark rum or spiced rum - or 1 1/2 cup for strong cocktail * see notes for other options
+- 1 cup Dark Rum or Spiced Rum - or 1 1/2 cup for strong cocktail * see notes for other options

-- In a blender, add all the ingredients sweetened condensed coconut milk, cream of coconut, coconut milk, almond milk rum, vanilla extract and spices and blend on high speed until smooth – about 1 – 2 minutes.
+- In a blender, add all the ingredients sweetened condensed coconut milk, cream of coconut, coconut milk, almond milk rum, vanilla extract, and spices and blend on high speed until smooth – about 1 – 2 minutes.